 Lumbar Plexus is a network of intersecting nerves in the lumbar region of the human body.
 The unification of ventral rami of L1 to L3 lumbar nerves and big upper part of ventral ramus of L4 nerve inside the substance of psoas major makes lumbar plexus.

-The lower smaller part of the ventral ramus of L4 nerve joins with all the ventral ramus of L5 nerve to create the lumbosacral trunk which takes part in the formation of sacral plexus.
+The lumbosacral trunk is created when the lower part of the ventral ramus of L4 nerve joins with all ventral ramus of L5 nerve that is a part of the making of sacral plexus.

 - The smaller lower branch joins with a twig from the L2 nerve and creates the genitofemoral nerve.

 - The L2, L3, L4 nerves break up into dorsal and ventral sections.
 The dorsal sections of L2, L3, L4 unify to create the femoral nerve.
 The ventral sections of L2, L3, and L4 join to create the obturator nerve.
 The accessory obturator nerve if present is originated from the ventral branches of the L3, L4 nerves.